cihanselim/python-codebyvoice/README.md

 # Project Development Steps

-* Installing the necessary tools
+* Tools are installed
-* Stop/Start listening commands;
+* Stop/Start listening keyboard events are created;
-	- Say 'stop' to pause listening
+	- F12 to stop
-	- Say 'start' to resume listening
+	- F11 to start
+* A text-editor is created from using Tkinter library
+* Output is transported to this text-editor
 * These steps will be updated week by week